 - a.
 Direct obligations of the U.S. Government, its agencies, and instrumentalities to which the full faith and credit of the U.S. Government is pledged, or obligations to the payment of which the full faith and credit of the State is pledged. - b.
-Certificates of deposit or savings accounts that are either insured or secured with acceptable collateral with in-state financial institutions, and fully insured certificates of deposit or savings accounts in out-of-state financial institutions. - c.
+Certificates of deposit or savings accounts that are either insured or secured with acceptable collateral with in-state financial institutions, and fully insured certificates of deposit or savings accounts in outof-state financial institutions.

+- c.
 With certain limitation, negotiable certificates of deposit, prime bankers' acceptances, prime commercial paper and repurchase agreements with certain limitations. - d.
-County, municipal, or school district tax-supported debt obligations, bond or revenue anticipation notes, money judgments, or bond or revenue anticipation notes of public trusts whose beneficiary is a

-- county, municipality, or school district. - e.
+County, municipal, or school district tax-supported debt obligations, bond or revenue anticipation notes, money judgments, or bond or revenue anticipation notes of public trusts whose beneficiary is a county, municipality, or school district. - e.
 Notes or bonds secured by mortgage or trust deed insured by the Federal Housing Administrator and debentures issued by the Federal Housing Administrator, and in obligations of the National Mortgage Association. - f.
 Money market funds regulated by the Securities and Exchange Commission and in which investments consist of the investments mentioned in the previous paragraphs a, b, c, and d.

-As of June 30, 2023, the Town did not hold any securities with credit ratings since they are all non-negotiable time deposits.
+As of June 30, 2024, the Town did not hold any securities with credit ratings since they are all non-negotiable time deposits.

 Public trusts created under O.S.
 Title 60 are not subject to the above-mentioned investment limitations and are primarily governed by any restrictions in their trust or bond indentures.
-For the year ended June 30, 2023, the Town and the Public Works Authority complied, in all material respects, with these investment restrictions.
+For the year ended June 30, 2024, the Town and the Public Works Authority complied, in all material respects, with these investment restrictions.

-Concentration of Credit Risk - The Town of Coyle' investment policy has no limit on the amount of the Town's investment portfolio that may be invested in a single financial institution, with the exception of investment in prime bankers' acceptances shall not exceed 10% of the surplus funds of the Town, and investment in prime commercial paper shall not be more than 10% of the outstanding paper of the issuing corporation.
+Concentration of Credit Risk - The Town's investment policy has no limit on the amount of the Town's investment portfolio that may be invested in a single financial institution, with the exception of investment in prime bankers' acceptances shall not exceed 10% of the surplus funds of the Town, and investment in prime commercial paper shall not be more than 10% of the outstanding paper of the issuing corporation.
 Of the Town's investments, all were in certificates of deposit with 100% invested with one financial institution.

-Deposits and Investments at June 30, 2023: Maturity
+Deposits and Investments at June 30, 2024: Maturity

-Asset Classification: (Months) Credit Rating g Market Value Cost
+Asset Classification: (Months) Credit Rating Ma arket Value Cost

-Cash N/A N/A \$ 420,747 \$ 420,747
+Cash N/A N/A \$ 543,108 \$ 543,108

-Investments:

-Certificates of Deposit 12 N/A \$ 9,245 \$ 9,245

-Total Deposits and Investments: \$ 429,992 \$ 429,992
+Total Deposits: \$ 543,108 \$ 543,108

-,

-Reconciliation to Statement of No et Position
+Reconciliation to Statement of N let Position

-Governmental Activities 9 5 343,172
+Governmental Activities \$ 3 424,649

-Business-Type Activities 77,575
+Business-Type Activities 118,459

-5 420,747
+9 3 543,108